All Episodes

 Yeah, she's great.

-There's a lot of compelling evidence that gain of function was going on there that was uh very dangerous.
+There's a lot of compelling evidence that gain of function was going on there that was very dangerous.

-And uh we'll we'll see what how it unfolds.
+And we'll see how it unfolds.

-That's my opinion.
+So that's my opinion.

-He'll have something else to say, I'm sure on that.
+He'll have something else to say, I'm sure, on that.

-The tragedy that I've expressed to you, Sean, uh is it's Brian and I have used a protocol that we evolved, but it's it's very essentially what we were using a year ago, and we've had 99 percent recovery of high-risk patients.
+The tragedy that I've expressed to you, Sean, is Brian and I have used a protocol that we evolved, but it's very essentially what we were using a year ago.

-They the the published reports are 85 percent recovery or la and and decreased hospitalization with the uh outpatient treatment with hydroxychloroquine ivermectin and other anti uh antivirals with nutraceuticals in the Peter McCullough algorithm, and Peter's guided us in many ways and guides me today in my talking with you, Sean, and your listeners, your audience.
+And Peter's guided us in many ways and guides me today in my talking with you, Sean, and your listeners, your audience.

-And you know, I remember what Dr. Oz said about it, because he agreed with you.
+And, you know, I remember what Dr. Oz said about it because he agreed with you.

 You go to war with the army you got.